Skip to main content

 More examples can be found below:

-2. Description: Special characters (excluding whitespaces)
+2. Special characters (excluding whitespaces)

 You can use the following regular expression to check whether there are characters apart from alphanumeric ones and whitespace in the translation text or both the source and translation texts.
 Special characters include: !@#$%&* and others.